- There's no specific behavior, but PDQ Deploy and/or PDQ Inventory seemed to have slowed down. Navigation within the software is sluggish.

 - Approximately 50-100 GB of storage for package repositories and PDQ databases.
 (This definitely varies between customers)

-- Windows Server 2016 or Windows Server 2019 (Servers allow for more concurrent connections)
+- Windows Server 2016 or higher (Servers allow for more concurrent connections)

 Security Products can cause communication issues between the PDQ server and endpoints.
 We strongly recommend making sure you've got the proper exemptions in place: